-It’s an Ironstone ridge, which attracts lightning - a namesake you might think, and it grows lots of Ironbark trees.
+It is an Ironstone ridge, which attracts lightning - a namesake you might think, and it grows lots of Ironbark trees.
 More importantly, I found lots of Wild Orange (Capparis mitchellii) as well as Poplar Box (Eucalyptus populnea).
-According to ‘what they say’, both of these trees are indicators of opal.
-The Wild Orange tree has a 25m root system and, in Lightning Ridge, the large Poplar Box (also know as Bimble Box) are regarded as evidence of deep roots enticed by water percolation through deep fissures, a necessary factor in the formation of opal.
+According to what ‘they say’, both of these trees are indicators of where opal can be found.
+The Wild Orange tree has a 25m root system and, in Lightning Ridge, the large Poplar Box (also known as Bimble Box) are regarded as evidence of deep roots enticed by water percolation through deep fissures, a necessary factor in the formation of opal.
 Sounds good to me, but there are lots of ‘hypotheses’ and folklore about good opal indicators.
 Who am I to question the locals?

 Opals or not, one could spend loads of time sifting through the gravel pits.
 Here on Nebia Hill, and probably other places, they contain petrified wood, jasper, quartz, agates, clear topaz plus plus.

-It, well actually most of Lightning Ridge, is a place where there’s a healthy irreverence for convention.
-So the structures are whacky and colourful and the incidental and other artwork highly ‘creative’.
+It, well actually most of Lightning Ridge, is a place where there is a healthy irreverence for convention.
+So the structures are whacky and colourful, and the incidental and other artwork is highly ‘creative’.
 I just love it!

 No comments: